hbr/Lambda-Calculus/lambda2/basics.md

 between two things of the same kind, and not a choice between a string and a number.

-The lambda calculus does not care what arguments you provide. but we can use types to express our intentions.
+The lambda calculus does not care what arguments you provide.
+But we can use types to express our intentions.

 ```